Tokino Minoru

-Tokino Minoru (Japanese : トキノミノル, May 2, 1948 – June 20, 1951) was a Japanese Thoroughbred racehorse, who was an undefeated winner of his 10 race starts, which included the Tokyo Yushun (Japanese Derby).
+Tokino Minoru (トキノミノル, Tokino Minoru) was a Japanese Thoroughbred racehorse, who was an undefeated winner of his 10 race starts, which included the Tokyo Yushun (Japanese Derby).

 Breeding

 He was sired by Theft (GB), a son of Tetratema (IRE), out of Daini Tyrant's Queen, a daughter of Soldennis.
 He was a brother to Daring and a half-brother to Izutada, by Tokino Chikara.
 Theft was the sire of Bostonian who also won the Tokyo Yushun (Derby).
 Tokino Minoru was inbred in the third and fourth generations (3m x 4f) to The Tetrarch.